 The atrium doesn't have actual walls but ropes tied between the ceiling and the floor in a dense pattern creating an atmosphere of a closed room while still letting light (and the sound of the birds singing!) in.

-I found these ropes again and again replacing walls, each time installed in a
+I found these ropes again and again replacing walls, each time installed in a different pattern.

 Another detail I liked were the lamps in the common areas as well as in the rooms.
 With a cool industrial look, they still create a nice atmosphere in the room due to their warm light colours.